dyhes/zulip/docs/production/video-calls.md

    `https://bigbluebutton.example.com/bigbluebutton/` and can also be found using the `bbb-conf --secret` command.

-You can then configure your Zulip server to use that BigBlueButton Server as follows:
+You can then configure your Aloha server to use that BigBlueButton Server as follows:

 1. In `/etc/zulip/zulip-secrets.conf`, set `big_blue_button_secret`